ruby-processing/PiCrate/docs/_modules/custom.md

 Now you can prefix the desired Java Class name with `JavaLangDemo::` to access the included class

-__Example__: Simpler form available in a propane sketch
+__Example__: Simpler form available in a PiCrate sketch

-But we have made this even easier for you because since we wrap the processing sketch in a `Processing` module so you are able to just use `include_package` in your propane sketches.
+But we have made this even easier for you because since we wrap the processing sketch in a `Processing` module so you are able to just use `include_package` in your PiCrate sketches.
 See below example where include several `ddf.minim` packages in a sketch:-

 ```ruby